-Probably seems a bit odd that someone who has a blog titled Man, ALL the Feels would have a book titled Unemotional, but it was a giant ride on the emotional struggle bus to get from the Unemotional state of my life to the Man, ALL the Feels part.
+Probably seems a bit odd that someone who has a blog titled Man, ALL the Feels would have a book titled Unemotional.
+However, it was a giant ride on the emotional struggle bus to get from the Unemotional state of my life to the Man, ALL the Feels part.
 To put it quite simply, I haven’t always been so ‘feely’.
 In fact, I have only been so for about 10% of my life.
-The chapters of this book are my best attempt to tell you how all that played out.
+The chapters in this book are my best attempt to tell you about how all that played out.

 I hope they help you or someone you know feel something as well.

 Why is it that we can only open up to others completely, trustingly, emotionally via writing and song?
-Why aren’t we allowed our humanity in the company of other humans?
+Why aren’t we allowed to share our own humanity in the space of other humans?

 Chapter 1 – Chronologically Feeling

-Lots of stories start at the beginning, some fast forward to the end, but I honestly couldn’t tell you where this story begins or what will happen at the end of it.
-Instead, I’ll just tell you what I’ve learned from it all and how that all came about.
+Lots of stories start at the beginning, some fast forward to the end, but I honestly couldn’t tell you where this story begins or what will happen at the end of it all, so, instead, I’ll just tell you what I’ve learned from it and how that all came about.